-After many years of defending its position on no advertising for its viewers, Netflix is finally considering an ad-supported TV subscription model.
+After many years of defending its position on no advertising for its viewers, Netflix plans to finally consider an ad-supported TV subscription model.
 This is huge news for the platform, and it just might be the right decision.

 To put this into context, here are a few streaming services subscription prices that also include TV commercials:

 Just a few years ago, it held a significant amount of premium TV streaming content and viewers, minimal competition, and low subscription prices.
-Today, the surplus of streaming networks is setting Netflix with a 5% decline in viewers year-over-year.
+Today, the surplus of streaming networks is setting Netflix with a 5% decline in Netflix users year-over-year.

-So, this shift for Netflix could be crucial to maintain its customers, but the company will be starting from the bottom up.
-For example, Hulu’s DNA has always been to serve TV ads.
+This shift to Netflix advertising could be crucial to maintain its customers, but the company will be starting from the bottom up.
+For example, Hulu’s DNA has always been to serve connected TV ads.

 Other platforms, like Peacock and NBCUniversal, have an entire team dedicated to selling ad space.
 These platforms have the infrastructure already in place with experience in testing videos, measuring performance, and utilizing the data to optimize.